 - Use a “second person” point of view

-The “second person” point of view simply means addressing the target audience directly.
+The “second person” point of view means addressing the target audience directly.
 And it’s as simple as using “You” or “Your” throughout the content.
 Rather than saying, “Here to help businesses succeed,” use “Here to help your business succeed.”

 Instead of saying, “It’s a feature that was never seen before,” write, “It’s a feature you have never seen before.